Monday, December 20, 2010

 The artwork is probably by Paul Fung, Jr, who penciled and inked the second (and final) issue.
 You can read George of the Jungle #2 by clicking here.

-Below is Paul Fung, Jr's NCS bio from 1980; His bio on the NCS page can be found here: Paul Fung, Jr. He drew all the Blondie comic book stories (starting in 1960) for over 40 years!
+Below is Paul Fung, Jr's NCS bio from 1980; He drew all the Blondie comic book stories (starting in 1960) for over 40 years!

 4 comments: